shbz8888/Data_Pipeline_VMware/README.md

 ```
 * the main method was also expanded in order to accomodate the new methods
 ![Alt text](Images/Screenshot2.png)

 Milestone 4:
 * unit testing was implemeted for my web scraper script, this form of testing was selected due it being automatic and the most granular form of testing
 * The methods from the script were split into public and private methods with the majority of the public methods (extract_text(), extract_image(), create_dict()) being unit tested
+* A setUp and tearDown method was also implemented to test each method independantly

 Milestone 5:
 * An S3 bucket was created using Amazon Web Services (AWS) and all raw data (dictionairies and image data) were uploaded to it using boto3
-* An AWS Relational Database (RDS) was also created, a pgadmin4 database was created and connected to the RDS
+* An AWS Relational Database (RDS) was also created as well as a pgadmin4 database which was connected to the RDS
 * The data collected from the webpage was converted to a database and cleaned using pandas:
 ```python
 def convert_to_pd_dataframe(self):